blackfireio/documentation/academy/monitoring/health-report.rst

-To fully unlock the potential of the Health Report, you need to have :doc:`Blackfire Monitoring </monitoring-cookbooks/index>` enabled on your environment and we recommend enabling :doc:`periodic builds </builds-cookbooks/builds-periodic>` as well.
+To fully unlock the potential of the Health Report, you need to have :doc:`Blackfire Monitoring </monitoring-cookbooks/index>` enabled on your environment.
 This ensures a comprehensive view of your performance metrics and trends.

 Some advanced metric, like long-term trends require up to six weeks of data collection.
 So, the longer you use Blackfire monitoring and builds, the more